Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 Setup - Creds
 -------------

-So, first, let's create a little setup which configures our credentials from the file.
+Let's create a little setup which configures our credentials from the file.
 This is pretty straightforward.

 ~~~go
 // Credentials which stores google ids.